LouisJBooth/SQL_Course/README.md

 # SQL_Course
-IBM SQL for Data Science Course
+IBM Databases and SQL for Data Science Course